DaKeiser/pyProject_Snake/README.md

     4. User Interaction with the Game

-User shall interact the game with the Arrow keys (‘LEFT’, ‘UP’, ‘DOWN’, ‘RIGHT’) on the keyboard and whenever the user wants to pause the game he/she can press SPACEBAR .
+User shall interact the game with the Arrow keys (‘LEFT’, ‘UP’, ‘DOWN’, ‘RIGHT’) on the keyboard and whenever the user wants to pause the game he/she can press SPACEBAR.